simon01239/ada/index.md

 - Germany, as well as Spain, do not have remarkably more popular topics.
 Indeed, for example, both countries faced the problems of immigration and were target of terrorists.<br>One difference could be that, in Spain, the Russia topic was much less important than in Germany, probably because of the key roles of German politicians in the relation between EU and Russia.
 - in Poland, the European Union / Brexit and Russia topics were the most important ones.
 This could be explained by the key importance of the Polish politician Donald Tusk, Former President of the European Council, in these topics because of his role.

-## How does the opinions of these parties differ on the selected topics?
+## How do the opinions of these parties differ on the selected topics?
 Now we will examine how much the opinions of a party from one country differ compared to a party from another country for our sepcific topics.
-Let us first take a look which parties we will consider by plotting the parties for each country w.r.t the number of quotes:
+Let us first take a look which parties we will consider by plotting the parties for each country w.r.t. the number of quotes:

 Germany | France
 --- | ---